-Jacqueline emailed me to say that it stated on the label that the product was GMO Free.
+Jacqueline emailed me to say that it stated on the label that the product was GMO-Free.
 So, it looks like this company has done the right thing and informed consumers that even the citric acid in its products is non-GMO.
-That is the good news.
+That is good news.

 The bad news is that even if citric acid is non-GMO, it can cause reactions in individuals sensitive to monosodium glutamate, more popularly known as MSG.
 According to the Weston A. Price Foundation,